scenarioo/scenarioo-format/scenarioo_object_model.md

 The first picture above demonstrates how `DocuObject` objects can get attached to different kind of scenarioo docu model entities, either as `properties`(for all entities), or also as `sections` (only for most important entities, like use case, scenario and step).

-The following picture demonstrates an example object hierarchy of 5 DocuObjects to demonstarte how this model can be used to model arbitrary application specific documentation data object structures:
+The following picture demonstrates an example object hierarchy of 5 DocuObjects to demonstrate how this model can be used to model arbitrary application specific documentation data object structures:

 ![Scenarioo Object Model Example](images/draw.io/scenarioo_docu_object_model_example.png)